like101101/ope-docs/content/intro_tb.md

 <!-- #region -->
-Book Title
+OPE Book Authoring Guide
 =====================================

-In this book we will teach something fun
-- fun thing one
-- fun thing 2
+In this book you will learn how to author open source textbooks that adhere to the Open Education (OPE) book format

 The material is broken down in to three parts:
-1. Part 1
+1. Introduction
-2. Part 2
-3. Part 3
+    1. What is the Open Education (OPE) project?
+    2. What is the goal of OPE?
+    3. How can you use OPE?
+2. The Big Picture
+3. Creating New Textbook
+4. Creating Associated Container Image

 <!-- #endregion -->